LemonWise

 We knew our target demographic were Gen-Z new grads therefore the design should use bright, vibrant colours with bold, modern typography and playful illustrations such as lemons and emojis.

-I chose lemons as our theme, tying into the phrase "when life gives you lemons…" aligning with the concept of making lemonade, which our app represents taking control of one’s finances and turning small investments into financial growth.
+I chose lemons as our theme, tying into the phrase "when life gives you lemons…" aligning with the concept of making lemonade!

 Simplicity over Gimmicks

-Initially, we didn’t give much thought to the investment aspect—we assumed there wouldn’t be much interest.
+Initially, we didn’t give much thought to the investment aspect since we assumed there wouldn’t be much interest.
 Once we started diving into the research, it was clear we were wrong.
 The lesson in this was stepping back and letting user feedback guide the process.
-It wasn’t easy admitting we’d missed something so obvious, but it taught me that in a field as personal and varied as finance, listening to your users isn’t just helpful—it’s essential.

 I would like to explore implementing a rewards system to encourage users to engage with the learning hub.
-By offering incentives such as badges, milestones, or collaborating with local businesses offering them coupons for completing lessons, users would be more motivated to build their financial knowledge.
 This approach not only promotes consistent use of the learning hub but also reinforces the value of financial education in achieving their goals.